srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ![Figure 1-9](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-9.png)

 This solution seems so promising that it was still used in early v8-A, so why did you come up with DebugBlock?
 Arm has not provided an explanation for this, and I will only make some speculations based on publicly available information.
 Arm Community has a blog about Juno SoC[^8], and the first part discusses the issue of unstable debugger connections.
-Juno adopts the configuration of A72/A57+A53, which belongs to what I call the "early v8-A".
+Juno adopts the configuration of A72/A57+A53, which belongs to what I call the 'early v8-A'.
 Looking at their TRM, it can be found that they all support independent debug power domains.
 So why would this problem still occur?

 This blog raises a question related to the cpuidle enable in Linaro 14.10.
 CPU is a concept in OSPM, where the OS places a CPU without tasks into a low-power state, corresponding to hardware power control implementation, which may have different processing methods such as retention/powerdown.
 Around 2014, cluster idling[^9] was officially merged into power management in Linux.
 The so-called cluster idling refers to a modification of the arm big.LITTLE topology by traditional CPUs, allowing them to have the opportunity to idle the cluster after all cores within a cluster are idle.